The FAFSA Has Been Sent! Now What?

 Have you submitted a FAFSA®?
 If so, give yourself a hearty pat on the back.
 The FAFSA can be a daunting application for families, and seeing that Confirmation Page pop up on the computer screen confirms that a huge step in the financial aid application process has been completed.
 And though your family should feel a sense of accomplishment once you've reached that step, it's important to understand what happens next.

-- After receiving your FAFSA, the Department of Education will review your application, a process that takes 3-5 days, and then send an email to the student with instructions on how to download the FAFSA Submission Summary (FSS).
-Those students without a reported email address will be mailed the FSS.
+1. After receiving your FAFSA, the Department of Education usually reviews your application immediately, a process that takes 3-5 days, and then sends an email to the student with instructions on how to download the FAFSA Submission Summary (FSS).
 The FSS includes a summary of data reported on the FAFSA, as well as the student's Student Aid Index (SAI).
+With the 2024-25 FAFSA delays, students should expect to receive their FSS starting in April.

-- Once financial aid offers have been determined, you should expect to receive those notifications via mail or email, either with the admissions decision, or shortly thereafter.
-With those offers in hand, your family will then evaluate your options, and decide by May 1st─the universal enrollment deadline─where the student will attend college next fall.
+5. Once financial aid offers have been determined, you should expect to receive those notifications via mail or email, either with the admissions decision, or shortly thereafter.
+With those offers in hand, your family will then evaluate your options, and decide where the student will attend college next fall.
+Make sure to commit to a school by the enrollment deadline (which will likely be sometime between May 1st and June 1st).

 We've got a great section on our website that describes this entire process in more detail, including an explanation of the SAI calculation, information on Verification, and a sample financial aid offer.
 Make sure to stay on top of this process.
 Keeping up with all financial aid requirements is the best way to ensure that you receive the most financial aid for which you are eligible.